nimishandravi-ai/Space-Shi/README.md

 SPACE-SHI

 -> This is a game on the theme of cosmic adventures, but guess what?
 You're in a war.
-Yes, a war.
+Yes, a WAR.
 Some context:
 - Our beautiful planet, Earth was invaded by the Empire, a faction spanning multiple solar systems whose only goal is profit, regardless of the cost.
 - To combat this, the Union was established, a collection of all the world's nations whose sole purpose was combatting the extraterrestrial threat.